wagiminator/AVR-Development-Boards/ATmega4808_DevBoard/readme.md

 # Features of the megaAVR
 The ATmega4808 microcontrollers are part of the megaAVR 0-series, which uses the AVR processor with hardware multiplier running at up to 20 MHz from the internal calibrated oscillator.
 The series uses the latest technologies from Microchip with a flexible and low-power architecture, including Event System and SleepWalking, accurate analog features, and advanced peripherals.

-The following microcontrollers can be used with this development board:
+The following microcontrollers (TQFP-32 package) can be used with this development board:

 |Controller|Flash|SRAM|EEPROM|
 |:-|:-|:-|:-|